svedwards/Mapping-bird-distributions-in-R/README.md

 ## Mapping birds and bicycle routes

 This script shows how I overlayed my cross-country bicycle trip with the distribution of some regionally common birds.
 My bicycle journey was recorded in a file type called .gpx.
 It's a type of XML file I think, so the first thing I did was get the relevant libraries and read it in using the R package XML.
 [This tutorial](https://rpubs.com/ials2un/gpx1) helped.
+Thanks also to João Tonini for his help and suggestions.
 ```{r setup, include=FALSE}
 library(XML)
 library(OpenStreetMap)